South Cornwall · TR11

 Loft Conversions in Mylor Bridge

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and Victorian villas.
+Reading Mylor Bridge on the ground is half of the loft conversion job — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward Victorian villas and modern high-end coastal homes.

 - Conservation Area